MARCIOHMB/PythonQuiz/README.md

-# Python 1 on 1 Knowledge Check
+# Python 1 on 1 Quiz

 A program that presents a set of Python-related questions to test your Python knowledge.
 It consists of  multiple-choice questions with multiple-choice answers.